Dr. Brian Lum

 This inflammation can cause a patient to hyper-react to a wide variety of medications and supplements and to situational variables like loud noises and large crowds.

-A lack of good quality sleep, a compromised digestive symptom and the presence of migraines or chronic pain can all be incredibly intense to an inflamed person.
+A lack of good quality sleep, a compromised digestive symptom, and the presence of migraines or chronic pain can all be incredibly intense to an inflamed person.

 Functional Medicine for Paradoxical Reactions

-I offer functional medicine consultations for patients around the world.
+Dr. Lum offers functional medicine consultations for patients around the world.

 Disclaimer: If you think that you may have a medical emergency, call your doctor or 911 immediately.
 No action or inaction should be taken based solely on the contents of this information.
 Nor should you ever delay seeking medical advice or treatment due to the information contained on this Website.
 The information on this Website is not intended to diagnose, treat, cure, or prevent any disease or medical condition.
 The information discussed is not intended to replace the advice of your healthcare provider.
 Reliance on the information provided by this Website, Dr. Brian Lum, or Functional Healthcare Institute is solely at your own risk.